-Our method differs from the standard concept of~\enquote{data residing at the clients} in~FL, but we expect it to not negatively impact user engagement as data remains within the users' trust zone.
-Additionally, the reduced computational load allows for the use of resource-constrained devices in training complex models and eliminates the need for shared-key setup among clients, making it easier to handle dropouts.
+Our method differs from the standard concept of \enquote{data residing at the clients} in~FL, but we expect it to not negatively impact user engagement as data remains within the users' trust zone.
+Additionally, the reduced computational load allows resource-constrained devices to train complex models and eliminates the need for a shared-key setup among clients, simplifying dropout handling.